 An employee who is eligible to be covered under the Dental Plan may choose to opt out if he/she provides proof to the spousal coverage or parental coverage under another dental plan.
 The CUPE Dental Plan Authorization for Change of Status form must be completed and handed back to CUPE office by September 12 to be effective September 1.
 If Opt-outs submitted after this date and until September 30, they will be effective as of October 1.
 No Opt-outs will be accepted after September 30.
-The form is available online at http://www.mactas.ca/images/stories/dental_opt-out_form.pdf.
+The Opt-out form must be submitted every year

 If an employee who is eligible for the Dental Plan elects to have family coverage for spouse (married, common-law, or same sex) and/or children, he/she will pay for the difference in the cost of the Dental Plan between single and family coverage.
-The CUPE Dental Plan Authorization for Change of Status form must be completed and handed back to CUPE office by September 12 to be effective
+The CUPE Dental Plan Authorization for Change of Status form must be completed and handed back to CUPE office by September 12 to be effective September 1.
+The family opt-in form must be submitted every year.